j2ho/chembl-q/PROTEIN_FILTERING.md

 - Parses HETATM records from PDB files
 - Excludes non-biological ligands (water, ions, buffers, crystallization aids)
 - Checks if ligand has contact with protein (within 4Å of any heavy atom)
+- Detects chain-specific ligand contacts
-- Identifies single-ligand or clustered-ligand structures (ligands within 10Å)
+- Identifies single-ligand or clustered-ligand structures (ligands within 10Å per chain)
-- Saves list to `ligand_bound_pdbs.txt`
+- Saves list to `ligand_bound_pdbs.txt` with chain information

 ### Step 5: Align Structures
 - Aligns all ligand-bound structures to AlphaFold model using TMalign
+- Creates separate aligned file for each chain ({pdbid}_{chain}.pdb)
-- Only saves the chain of interest from each structure
+- Only saves the specific chain from each structure (with all its ligands)
 - Saves aligned structures to `aligned/` directory

 ### Step 6: Check Pocket Clustering